source-pot/php-template-compiler/README.md

 * keyword-based directives appear between `{%  %}`.
 Keywords available are:
   * `{% for index,value of array %}`.
 Provides an index (or key in the case of an associative array) and a value for each item in the array given.
 Mark the end of the block with `{% endfor %}`.
 When inside a looping block, use the `{{ moustache }}` syntax to display variables.
   * `{% if condition %}`, `{% else condition %}`, `{% else %}`, `{% endif %}` for simple conditional statements.
 The condition must be parsable PHP.
+  * `{^ filename ^}` includes another file.
+If this is a template file, it will be parsed and the result placed inline in this file.
+The filename can be either absolute, or relative.

 > When displaying variables, associative arrays can be accessed using a "dot notation", e.g. `array.property`, or square-bracket notation (), e.g. `array['property']`.
 These can be as deep as you like.
 For standard indexed arrays, use square-bracket notation, e.g. `array[1]`